Real Betis C

 Real Betis C is a Spanish football club based in Seville, in the autonomous community of Andalusia.
 It is the second reserve team of Real Betis, behind Real Betis B.

 History

 Founded in 1965, the club was active until the 1970s.
 Back in 2003, they played in the regional leagues and folded in 2011 due to economic problems.

 On 21 July 2022, Betis announced the return of their C-team, being placed in Tercera Andaluza, the lowest division of Andalusian football.
+In March 2026, the club achieved a fourth consecutive promotion to reach Tercera Federación, their first-ever national division.